guichosk8/RockPaperScisors/README.md

 # RockPaperScisors
 Javascript Game

-This is a basic game of Rock Paper Scisor made in Javascript
+This is a basic game of Rock, Paper, Scisor made in Javascript